Modesty Blaise (1966 film): Plot

 After the assassination of one of their agents in Amsterdam, British Secret Service chief Sir Gerald Tarrant recruits former criminal mastermind Modesty Blaise to protect a shipment of diamonds en route to Abu Tahir, the Sheikh of a small Middle Eastern kingdom.
-The shipment has also attracted Gabriel, the head of a criminal organization that includes his accountant McWhirter and bodyguard Mrs. Fothergill.
+The shipment has also attracted Gabriel, the head of a criminal organisation that includes his accountant McWhirter and bodyguard Mrs Fothergill.
 Modesty believes that Gabriel, who maintains a compound in the Mediterranean, is dead, but he reveals himself to her.

 In exchange for an exclusive discount on the kingdom's oil exports, the British government delivers periodic diamond shipments to the Sheikh.
-Blaise, who enjoys an ongoing love-hate relationship with law enforcement, is recruited not only for her competence, but because she is the Sheikh's adopted daughter and thus trusted by him implicitly.
+Modesty, who enjoys an ongoing love–hate relationship with law enforcement, is recruited not only for her competence, but because she is the Sheikh's adopted daughter and thus trusted by him implicitly.
 Modesty agrees to the arrangement, on the condition that she is given total immunity by the British government and complete freedom to deliver the diamonds how she sees fit.

-With Sir Gerald monitoring her from afar, Modesty travels to Amsterdam, where she reunites with her former lover Paul Hagen, a Secret Service agent and aide to Sir Gerald.
+With Tarrant monitoring her from afar, Modesty travels to Amsterdam, where she reunites with her former lover Paul Hagen, a Secret Service agent and aide to Tarrant.
 She calls upon her longtime partner, Willie Garvin, who is reuniting with an old flame, Nicole, who may have information on Gabriel through her employer, an illusionist associated with him.
-Modesty narrowly survives several attempts on her life by Gabriel's assassins, whose failure leads to their swift execution by the ruthless Mrs. Fothergill.
-Modesty continually toys with Hagen, first seducing him before stealing his gun and disappearing.
+Modesty narrowly survives several attempts on her life by Gabriel's assassins, whose failure leads to their swift execution by the ruthless Mrs Fothergill.
+Modesty continually toys with Paul, first seducing him before stealing his gun and disappearing.

 When Gabriel learns that Nicole is working with Modesty and Willie, he orders her assassinated.
 The illusionist sends thugs to have her killed, and they succeed when Modesty and Willie fail to intervene in time.
-Modesty and Willie set themselves up as live bait to draw Gabriel out, but find themselves pursued by Tarrant and a jilted Hagen, being briefly arrested before quickly escaping with the help of some smoke bombs.
+Modesty and Willie set themselves up as live bait to draw Gabriel out, but find themselves pursued by Tarrant and a jilted Paul, being briefly arrested before quickly escaping with the help of some smoke bombs.
 When Modesty attempts to identify and infiltrate the boat being used by Gabriel for the planned diamond theft, she is lured into a trap and captured.
 Gabriel reveals his true plan, to use Modesty as leverage to force Willie to steal the diamonds for him.

-Willie reluctantly agrees to the arrangement, successfully stealing the diamonds from under Tarrant and Hagen's noses.
+Willie reluctantly agrees to the arrangement, successfully stealing the diamonds from under Tarrant and Paul's noses.
 He and Modesty are subsequently taken to Gabriel's island fortress, where they are promptly thrown into prison cells.
 Gabriel offers Modesty to join forces, but she refuses.
-Willie and Modesty manage to escape and kill Mrs. Fothergill, and signal their location to the Sheikh's forces.
+Willie and Modesty escape and kill Mrs Fothergill, and signal their location to the Sheikh's forces.
 The Sheikh leads his army to the island, leading to an all-out battle with Gabriel's forces and ending in his capture and the diamonds reaching their intended owner.